Lynesth/F5LCB/README.md

 ##How to use it

+You can find a simple demonstration here : http://jsfiddle.net/H53RM/

 If you're using Foundation (I guess you are) you already included **jquery** somewhere on your page, just include F5LCB under it !

 ```html